forcept007/portfolio/index.md

 ---

-### MEDUSA: Medical Data Under Shadow Attacks via Hybrid Model Inversion - Edit
+### MEDUSA: Medical Data Under Shadow Attacks via Hybrid Model Inversion
 #### Accepted for AISTATS 2025 Conference
 <div style="text-align: justify;">
-<p>In collaboration with with the AIMI Center at Stanford I extended upon my thesis by proposing MEDUSA, a novel hybrid model inversion framework leveraging gradient-based optimization and TCNNs to reconstruct high-fidelity medical images from model outputs in a gray-box setting.
-Using surrogate shadow models trained on public data, MEDUSA simulates limited-information scenarios and demonstrates that even with restricted access, quality reconstructions are possible, posing significant privacy risks.
-We also evaluate the reconstructions as viable training data, finding that they can approximate real images well enough to use for model training.
-Finally, we propose robust defensive mechanisms such as output vector truncation, Gaussian noise, and a new k-NN smearing technique to tackle privacy risks.</p>
+<p>In collaboration with with the AIMI Center at Stanford I extended upon my thesis by proposing MEDUSA, a novel hybrid model inversion framework leveraging gradient-based optimization and inverse modeling to reconstruct high-fidelity medical images from model outputs in a gray-box setting.
+We applied the hybrid MI model to reconstruct the MedMNIST datasets and achieved up to 12% improvement in performance compared to standard gradient reconstructions.
+We demonstrated that models trained on 50% real data supplemented with synthetic reconstructions from our hybrid model performed within 5% of benchmarks set by models trained on 100% real data.
+This validates the effectiveness of synthetic reconstructions, enabling adversaries to closely replicate clinical models and reconstruct inputs from outputs.
+We therefore investigated defense mechanisms and found that limiting the publicly available data (e.g. 5% of the total dataset) can significantly degrade (e.g. by 78%) an attacker’s ability to reconstruct the inputs and still maintain data transparency.
+We also invented a smearing defense technique, whereby a clinical model’s output is reconstructed as a weighted sum of its k-nearest neighbors, reducing reconstruction quality by up to 64%.</p>
 </div>

 <div align="center">